-The Advanced Standing Track requires students to be an LPN and has pre-requisite courses that must be completed to the minimum required grading standard prior to taking NURS 2450, NURS 2541, and NURS 2542.
-These courses are: CHEM 1407, PSYC 2421, ENGL 1410, ENGL 1411, BIOL 2467, and PHIL 2422.
-Admission priority will be given to students who have completed 3 of the 5 required general education courses for the major regardless of application date.
-Once accepted, students in the Advanced Standing Track will take NURS 1547 in the semester prior to their starting semester.
-Note NURS 1547 can be taken while student is in the process of taking their boards but student will not be allowed to progress if they are not licensed as an LPN.
+Application to the Advanced Standing Track requires students to:

+- have successfully completed a Practical Nursing program and possess an unencumbered LPN licensure in Minnesota before the start of the program and - have completed required pre-requisite general education courses that meet the minimum required grading standard prior to taking NURS 2450, NURS 2541, and NURS 2542 (CHEM 1407, PSYC 2421, ENGL 1410, ENGL 1411, BIOL 2467, and PHIL 2422). - Admission priority will be given to students who have completed 3 of the 5 required general education courses for the major regardless of application date. - Once accepted, students in the Advanced Standing Track will take NURS 1547 the semester prior to their starting semester. \Note: NURS 1547 can be taken while student is in the process of taking their NCLEX PN, but student will not be allowed to progress if they are not licensed as an LPN. - A student who is accepted to the Advanced Standing program may withdraw after acceptance a maximum of two times to provide other students with an opportunity for admission.